 Huge congratulations to Ben Gutteridge who won 2017’s Short Film Fund.
 Ben was awarded $9000 to make his winning short screenplay, The Naked Man.
-The film will be shot in Los Angeles in Dec 2017.
+The film was shot in Downtown Los Angeles in April 2018.

 “It means a lot to have a competition like Shore Scripts recognise my writing and of course to get the chance to make my film.
 THANK YOU!”
 Ben’s website